replaceitem/carpet-discarpet/docs/pages/setup.md

 ```

 The `'bot_id'` is the id you specified in the config.
-Without a valid bot specified, most discarpet functions will not work and will throw an error.
+Without a valid bot specified, most Discarpet functions will not work and will throw an error.

 ## Multiple bots